Fact checked

 Can I Store My Will Online?

-While it is absolutely legal to use an online tool to create your will, you always need to print and have your will signed correctly, store it in a safe place, and inform your executor of its whereabouts so they know where to find it when you pass away.
+While it is absolutely legal to use an online tool to create your will, unless you are in BC, you always need to print and have your will signed correctly, store it in a safe place, and inform your executor of its whereabouts so they know where to find it when you pass away.

 Registering your will on CanadaWillRegistry.org is a good way ensure your executor knows where it is - so if they forget, or you forget to tell them, your executor can perform a search to find out exactly where it’s located.
 By registering your will, a lengthy search (and the stress and potential costs that come with it) is easily avoided.
 When you make a will with Willful, you get one free will registry ($40 value).